simgrid/simgrid/docs/source/Configuring_SimGrid.rst

-When the model-checker finds an interesting path in the application execution graph (where a safety or liveness property is violated), it can generate an identifier for this path.
-To enable this behavious the ``model-check/record`` must be set to **yes**, which is the case by default.
+When the model-checker finds an interesting path in the application execution graph (where a safety or liveness property is violated), it generates an identifier for this path.
 Here is an example of output:

 .. code-block:: shell